chrsm/vox2love/README.md

 ## vox2love

-`vox2love` converts a MagicaVoxel `.vox` file into files loadable by Lovox.
+`vox2love` converts a MagicaVoxel `.vox` file into images that can be used in LOVE.

-Rather than loading an entire `.vox` at runtime, they can be preprocessed into the format that Lovox expects.

 Note that this currently only supports v150 of the `.vox` format, as specified in `docs/file-format.txt`, which was pulled from [here][1].